bazelbuild/bazel-blog/_posts/2023-07-20-bazel-q2-2023-community-update.md

 We’re excited to announce that [BazelCon 2023](https://blog.bazel.build/2023/05/25/save-the-date-bazelcon2023.html) will be held October 24-25 in Google Munich!
 We look forward to further strengthening and connecting the Bazel community.

 Call for Proposals is now open!
-We are looking for proposals for tech talks, lighting talks and birds of a feather sessions.
+We are looking for proposals for tech talks, lighting talks, and birds of a feather sessions.
 We encourage proposals from a wide range of speakers, including Bazel users, contributors, and rule authors.
 Proposals should be submitted through Google Forms:

 [https://forms.gle/y3w1nfZdzDB2Rm498](https://forms.gle/y3w1nfZdzDB2Rm498)